St. Peter Lutheran Church

 St. Peter's Lutheran Church - New York City

-By 1960, congregations in New York City were dwindling and Saint Peter's was no exception.
-Rather than flee to the suburbs, the people of Saint Peter's decided to affirm human life amidst the skyscrapers and develop a ministry that would serve more than just a Sunday congregation.
+By 1960, congregations in New York City were dwindling and St. Peter's was no exception.
+Rather than flee to the suburbs, the congregation of St. Peter's decided to affirm human life amidst the skyscrapers and develop a ministry that would serve more than just a Sunday congregation.
 A renewal of liturgical life unfolded and new programs in jazz, drama and the arts were developed.
 John Garcia Gensel joined the staff as the first pastor to the jazz community.

 Klais Organ (1977) in St. Peter's Lutheran Church - New York City (Photo: Steven E. Lawson)